 The DPSLP State is another low power operating mode for the operating system.
 It is intended to be used in a lower power configuration than the SLEEP state.
 It is similar with the SLEEP state, but DPSLP uses slightly different configurations to enter and exit this mode.
 Each output can be programmed to be on or off in the DPSLP state.
-Buck2 can also be programed to operate at its VSET0 voltage, VSET1 voltage, or be turned off.
-Note that no other regulators can be programmed to change between VSET0 and VSET1 when the IC enters the SLEEP State.
+Buck2 can be programed to operate at its VSET0 voltage, VSET1 voltage, or be turned off.
 All outputs can be programmed to have different functionality between the SLEEP and DPSLP states.
 The outputs follow their programmed sequencing delay times when turning on or off as they enter or exit the DPSLP state.
-The IC can enter DPSLP state via the I2C register DPSLP bit or by a GPIOs input.
+The IC can enter DPSLP state via the I2C register

+DPSLP bit or by a GPIOs input.
 Figure 3 shows how the NVM DPSLP factory bit sets the I2C and GPIO requirements to enter and exit the DPSLP state.

 Any GPIO can be configured to control the DPSLP state without requiring any I2C command.
 This GPIO hardware function is called PWREN.
-After the DPSLP state is enabled via I2C, a high to low transition on the PWREN input puts the IC in DPSLP state.
+After the DPSLP state is enabled via I2C, the high to low transition on the PWREN input puts the IC in DPSLP state.
 When the PWREN input is toggled from low to high, the IC exits DPSLP state.
+PWREN inputs are level triggered and immediately cause the IC to enter or exit the DPSLP state.